(Program note: Though terminal MA degrees may occasionally be awarded, the programs are designed with successful completion of the PhD as the goal.)

 As COM ARTS 613 Special Topics in Film includes a range of offerings, students should work with their advisor to select appropriate topics.

-One credit of COM ARTS 902 Film Colloquium must be taken each semester.
+One credit of COM ARTS 902 Film Colloquium must be completed each semester.

 Media and Cultural Studies Pathway1,3